johnjfox/Analytic_Enterprise/markdown/02b_Matplotlib_Overview.md

 * Pandas.
 The leading package for managing data.
 * Matplotlib.
 The leading graphics package and our focus in this notebook.

+Go to <a href=#bookmark>my bookmark</a>

 All of these packages come with the Anaconda distribution, which means we already have them installed and ready to use.

 matplotlib is a python 2D plotting library which, according to its developers, "produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms".
 You can generate plots, histograms, power spectra, bar charts, error charts, scatterplots, etc, with just a few lines of code.
 Perhaps the best way to get a sense for its capabilities is to look at the [screenshots](http://matplotlib.org/users/screenshots.html), [thumbnails](http://matplotlib.org/gallery.html), and [samples](http://matplotlib.org/examples/index.html) provided at the matplotlib website

 ### Overview.
 In this notebook, we'll introduce matplotlib, the Python package devoted to 2D visualizations.
 Typically, we'll use use Pandas to read spreadsheet data into Python, perform some form of processing, and then visualize the results in matplotlib.

+One thing that I want to point out from the outset that you may find confusing: pandas provides a set of plotting functions which are methods on dataframes.
+You might be wondering to yourself why I'll keep refering to these as "matplotlib" methods rather than pandas methods.
+Strictly speaking you're absolutely right.
+They are in the pandas library since they're part of the DataFrame object.
+However, they are methods which sit directly on top of matplotlib and heavily rely on the matplotlib functionality, use basically the same syntax, etc.

 ### Reminders